learning-zone/css-basics/scss-questions.md

 * In LESS, you can write a basic logic statement using a ‘guarded mixin’, which is equivalent to Sass if statements
 * In LESS, you can loop through numeric values using recursive functions while Sass allows you to iterate any kind of data
 * In Sass, you can write your own handy functions

+#### Q. What are Sass, Less, and Stylus?
+Why do people use them?
+How does something like Compass relate to Sass?
+They are CSS preprocessors.
+They are an abstraction layer on top of CSS.
+They are a special syntax/language that compile down into CSS.
+They make managing CSS easier, with things like variables and mixins to handle vendor prefixes (among other things).
+They make doing best practices easier, like concatenating and compressing CSS.

+#### Q. What is file splitting and why should you use it?
+File splitting helps organize your CSS into multiple files, decreasing page load time and making things easier to manage.
+How you decide to split them up is up to you, but it can be useful to separate files by component.
+For example, we can have all button styles in a file called `_buttons.scss` or all your header-specific styles in a file called `_header.scss`, main file, say _app.scss, and we can import those files by writing @import 'buttons';